 Treatment for social anxiety generally includes prescription medications, such as Paxil, Xanax, Librium, Valium, and Ativan.
 The benefit of medical treatments for social anxiety is that they work quickly.
 The drawback is that they mask the underlying root of the problem and can also cause side effects.
-It is always important to speak to your physician about the medical treatment options.
+Speaking to your physician about the medical treatment options is always essential.

 The primary focus of cognitive behavioral therapy is to move the person’s thoughts in a more rational direction and help them stop avoiding situations that once caused anxiety.
 It attempts to teach people to react differently to the conditions that trigger their anxiety symptoms.
 A therapist typically administers cognitive-behavioral therapy in a group or individual setting.